 Data will be entered on the IQVIA Voyager platform.
 This uses the robust salesforce.com platform and relies on salesforce security measures https://trust.salesforce.com/en/.
 All versions of Voyager are validated and compliant with 21 CFR part 11.
-Changes to the Voyager system are validated based on IQVIA's internal IT CS_OP_IT029 - System Development Lifecyle and Validation and formally validated as 21 CFR part 11 complaint with within 3 months of release.
+Changes to the Voyager system are validated based on IQVIA's internal IT CS\OP\IT029 - System Development Lifecyle and Validation and formally validated as 21 CFR part 11 complaint with within 3 months of release.
 All health information is backed up within the UK.

 The participants will be identified by a unique household code and participant study number in the database storing questionnaire data.
 The participant's name, address and contact details, including mobile telephone number for return of results and email address for vouchers, study updates and return of results if participants are willing to provide these, and date of birth will be included in each database but this information is primarily for the purposes of communication with participants.
 All information provided to IQVIA will be shared with ONS, including name and date of birth which are shared for the purposes of linkage to NHS and ONS records, and equivalent national databases in the Devolved Administrations (ONS already holds household address), but will not be shared with any third party involved in the study.
 Email addresses will be returned to ONS for provision of incentive vouchers and study updates, and these will be shared with the third parties described above that provide these services.
+Some IQVIA offices are located outside the UK, therefore IQVIA will sometimes need to process information outside the European Economic Area.
+Such transfers will only take place within IQVIA with appropriate safeguards in place to ensure the confidentiality and security of personal information, and participants will be informed about this in the information sheet.
 IQVIA will carry out a data privacy impact assessment on all personal data they collect to minimise the data protection risk to the study.

 Electronic data will be stored on each database and will remain active for the duration of the study.
-Participants' identifiable data will then be removed and the data will be archived within each platform to be retained for a period of 5 years.
+Participants' identifiable data will then be removed and the identifiable data will be archived within each platform to be retained for a period of 5 years.
 This is under the joint data controllership of the University of Oxford and ONS.
 The University of Oxford will not process or retain any personal data.
 It is definitionally a data controller as sponsor of this research.
 ONS sets out in its privacy information its scope of processing, including for secondary purposes